Skip to content

 What is a community need?

 A community initiative (or ‘need’ as it’s known) is something which improves the economic, social and environmental wellbeing of a local area.
 So a third sector organisation might ask, for example, for support such as provision of equipment, repairs or upgrades to a building, assistance to build community facilities, provision of volunteers for a project, funding a work placement opportunity and much more.
-The NHS Scotland Community Benefit Gateway (CBG) itself is not a funding platform and should not be viewed as such.
+The NHS Scotland Community Benefit Gateway itself is not a funding platform and should not be viewed as such.

 • When providing information about the type of support your community organisation requires, please try and provide as much detail as possible.
 For example, if you need equipment for a community garden project – what kind of equipment?
 For example, trowels, gloves, scissors – and how many of each?

-The system has been designed to inform NHSScotland suppliers about the community needs of third-sector organisations in Scotland.
+The system has been designed to inform NHSScotland suppliers about the community needs of third sector organisations in Scotland.
 This results in a wide variety of community benefits that can be delivered.
 Examples might include (but are not limited to) the following:

 • Improve community spaces